-Your application must ask permissions for using a camera, microphone, location, access to contacts, Camera Roll, and user locations.
-The permissions must be relevant to the application’s functionality.
-The App Store team cares that the information collected in the application is stored in the right way and prevents its unauthorized use, disclosure, or access by third parties.
+Your app must request permission to utilize the camera, microphone, location, contacts, camera roll, and user locations.
+The permission must be relevant to the functioning of the program.
+The App Store team is concerned that the information gathered in the application is stored correctly and that illegal use, disclosure, or access by third parties is avoided.

 No mock-up data in the app

-If your application has no content for some forms you need, hide this element or add a placeholder for it with an explanation how the user can get the necessary data.
+If your application lacks content for some forms you require, hide this element or offer a placeholder for it with instructions on how the user may obtain the required data.

-Sometimes developers hardcode to show the maximum user functionality.
-For example, your application has a section with charts displaying the user’s activity statistics in the app.
-In this case, there must be a placeholder with a prompt text that the chart will be available when the user starts to use the app on an everyday basis.
+Developers will sometimes hardcode to display the most user functionality possible.
+For example, suppose your app offers a section with charts reporting the user’s app activity information.
+In this situation, there must be a placeholder with prompt text indicating that the chart will be visible after the user begins using the program on a regular basis.

-With advertisements, things are the same —you can not submit the app with empty ad banners or test adverts.
+The same is true for ads—you cannot submit the app with empty ad banners or test advertisements.

 Ability to moderate user’s content

-“Block a user/content”, “report a user/content”, “blacklist for users” are required functionalities for the app if it provides multi-user communication (e.g. feeds, chats, groups).
-As a product owner, you need to be conscious that different people will use your application and some of them may disturb others.
-You need to provide your users with the ability to manage the content and the community they’re interacting with.
+“Block a user/content,” “report a user/content,” and “blacklist for users” are essential app features if it supports multi-user communication (e.g., feeds, chats, groups).
+As a product owner, you must be aware that different people may use your application, and some of them may cause disruption to others.
+You must provide your users the power to govern the material and community with which they interact.

 Options for release

-With every submission for review, my team gains new experience.
-My main advice is to submit your application to the App Store review as soon as you have developed the MVP of your application.
-Keep in mind that even if you pass the review, it does not mean that the app will be released.
+The team obtains fresh experience with each submission for review.
+Our major piece of advice is to submit your software for App Store review as soon as you have completed the MVP.
+Keep in mind that just because you pass the review does not mean your software will be launched.

-- Manually release this version: as a developer or an application manager, you need to go to the iTunes Connect panel and press the button to release the app.
+- Manually release this version: go to the iTunes Connect panel as a developer or application manager and hit the button to release the app.

 - Automatically release this version: that means that the application will be published as soon as it passes the review.